 UNYA has conducted three surveys of Native youth that have helped us to identify their needs.
 This is a very important aspect of our work, as we feel that youth are the experts in their own lives.
 Youth input is essential in developing new programs, identifying youth needs, and ways to address those needs.
 Youth have been very helpful in both participating in surveys and in helping to conduct them.

 Youth are very instrumental in ongoing program development through their input while participating in our programs and activities.
 Our staff are very aware that youth will not attend programs that are not relevant, welcoming, or safe for them to attend.
 So when youth provide feedback about different aspects of a program or activity, we give it very serious consideration, as we want our programs to be useful for youth.
 Sometimes we are unable to change things due to safety or regulations, but we try to adapt what we can to ensure that youth are able to influence the way programs are offered.

-Youth have been hired for summer student positions for our different programs.
+Each year we hire Indigenous youth to fill our summer student positions for our different programs.
 We try to ensure that youth are given many opportunities to learn as much as they can about youth work during their time with us.
-Youth summer students have been particularly helpful in our Young Spirits Daycamp where they help to plan programming, supervise, and prove to be very good role models.
+Youth summer students have been particularly helpful in our Young Spirits Daycamp where they help to plan programming, supervise, and prove to be great role models.

 Whenever possible we try to hire Indigenous youth to work for us in both short-term and permanent positions.
 Youth have been particularly helpful in our research and survey projects where they have worked as surveyors.
 After receiving training, these youth have been very instrumental in acquiring youth input by identifying and working with youth in the community.
 Whenever possible we try to teach youth new skills and give them new experiences in areas that they might not have the opportunity to acquire otherwise.
 As examples, three youth were hired to help create the Helping Hands Resource Manual and eight youth were hired to help conduct surveys of 223 Native youth of our sports and recreation program.